fprojetto/PoI-mapreduce/hw1/README.md

     ./run.sh <arg1> <arg2> <arg3> ...

-- Some sample test configurations are provided in the test_configurations file

 - A sample graph input file is provided as well, please take a look at test_inputs folder